 - Where possible, School Direct (salaried) applicants are expected to be able to visit their home school before commencement of their course in order to prepare them for their training year.
 This is often supplemented by “induction courses led by your university or SCITT provider.
 Teach First have an intensive training course to prepare trainees for the commencement of their placement.

-- Application for School Direct (salaried) places is via the UCAS scheme.
+- Application for School Direct (salaried) places is via the DFE APPLY scheme.
 Application for Teach First is via their own website.

-- The drop-out rate for Teach First trainees leaving the profession is as much as 20% during training and 40% within five years.
+- The drop-out rate for salaried trainees leaving the profession within 5 years is incredibly high.
+Teach First’s own best figures are just 70% retention and that was at a local level and not their national figure.
 Those training with our SCITT partner Kent and Medway Training had a drop-out figure of 4% during training.
-Nationally, the drop-out rate for trainee teachers is 1 in 10 after five years.
 PLEASE RESEARCH THIS DATA independently for the latest figures.